JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/What_Do_I_Think_Today_About_Tomorrow.md

 **The Urantia Book**, the fifth epochal revelation, in its brief 45-year history, has accumulated fanciful legends surrounding its origin.
 It was not brought to earth by aliens in spaceships.
 It did not materialize in a locker in Detroit.
 It was not found in a bank vault in Chicago.
 The Urantia Revelation was on the drawing board as far back as the Middle Ages.
 This revelation was unique in its manifestation; its origin was truly mysterious, and events accompanying it were legendary, but it was not launched upon the world as an orphaned entity — set adrift, without plan, purpose or direction.
 A group of midwayers, isolated in the legacy of rebellion and default, petitioned high universe authorities for the chance to tell the **full** story about the history of our planet, the inspiring presentation of the universe and its range of personalities, the true story of Jesus' life on earth, and to plan for the bestowal of the next order of Sonship on our world.
 A revelation in **book form** had never been tried in our Local Universe of Nebadon.

-On [UB 21:5.9](/en/The_Urantia_Book/21#p5_9), the book states: _A Master Son may at will vary the order of the spiritual adjudication and evolutionary adjustment of the inbabited planets_.
+On <a id="a52_3"></a>[UB 21:5.9](/en/The_Urantia_Book/21#p5_9), the book states: _A Master Son may at will vary the order of the spiritual adjudication and evolutionary adjustment of the inbabited planets_.
 He can make and carry out plans of his own choosing particularly regarding the worlds of his bestowals, and still more concerning the realm of his terminal bestowal.
 It was Michael himself who approved the prototype: the **Word** made **Book**.

 This may or may not be an emergency revelation like Melchizedek's.
 Unlike his day, the God concept is alive and well. _The Urantia Book_ seeks to remediate the losses of the Dalamatian culture of the Planetary Prince, the first epochal revelation 500,000 years ago, which was lost in rebellion and disloyalty.
 It reintroduces the biologic principles of the Adamic bestowal, the second great revelation, 37,000 years ago, another loss due to the default of its two principal bestowal personalities. _The Urantia Book_ is the precursor to even greater events to bless our planet sometime in the future.